ertantorizkyf/birthday-reminder-ts/README.md

 ## 📄 Additional Note

 This project is a proof of concept (POC) for demonstration purposes.
+The following security features are intentionally **not implemented** but would be a consideration for production-grade development:

+- Authentication/Authorization (JWT, API keys, OAuth)